 The artist Georges Seurat is best known for originating the Pointillist method of painting, using small dot-like strokes of color.
 His art went a step beyond Impressionism.
-Our painting of the week is Seurat's A Sunday Afternoon on La Grande Jatte.
+Our painting of the week is Seurat's A Sunday Afternoon on the Island of La Grande Jatte.

 A Sunday Afternoon on La Grande Jatte by Seurat (1884)

 YouTube biography of Seurat (4:04 min.)

 Seurat and Pointillism

 Seurat was interested in the science of how the eye sees and in color theory.
 Seurat believed that instead of mixing paint on a palette, it was best to keep color pure and mix the colors together on the canvas by placing small dots of different colors next to each other.
 For example, to create the color green, he would place tiny dots of blue paint right next to dots of yellow paint, and this creates the illusion of green when the painting is viewed from far away.
 The eye mixes the colors.

 Close-up of man in Seurat's La Parade du Cirque

 Color dabs making up the man's face in Seurat's La Parade du Cirque

 Focusing on the man in Seurat's La Parade du Cirque